-I don’t believe every aspect of life should be optimised, every day planned out and every minute used productively.
+I don’t believe every aspect of life should be optimized, every day planned out and every minute used productively.
 Because sometimes the unexpected, spontaneous things are what makes life worth living.

 BUT: I strongly believe in streamlining areas of your life that are repetitive and/or annoying, if it allows you to carve out time for the things that are more important in your life.